inaka/guidelines/README.md

   * Notifies the technical lead or project manager whenever something outside the agreed scope of the project is requested by the client.
   * Always keeps the client informed of holidays, sick days and vacations.
   * Keeps the technical lead up to date on any technical decisions.
-  * Gets to know their coworkers, instead of acting like a mercenary waiting to get out.
   * Does their best to be proactive, as [@elbrujohalcon](https://github.com/elbrujohalcon) says: _"remember you are the expert, make suggestions, improve things"_.
 * Participates in the [daily standup](DAILY.md)
 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the CTO